 What to do if you’ve waited too long for a refund during the pandemic

 I’m probably going to get myself into trouble for offering this advice.
 But who cares?

 - If you’ve waited for more than two weeks, it’s time to act.
 Somewhere between the DOT and Airbnb lies the target for your refund.
 If you’re past 14 days on your promised refund, it’s time to do something.

 - Send up one final flare.
 By which I mean, send a brief, polite email to one of the executive contacts we publish on this site.
 Give them another 14 days, but no more.

 - File a credit card dispute.
 One month is more than a reasonable amount of time for a refund.
 At this point, it’s time to get your credit card company involved.
 Do not let your company take 90 days to send you a refund.
 90 days!
 That just happens to be the cut off for credit card disputes.
 Come on.

 I reached out to Eggen, the Alaska Air passenger, last weekend to find out if she’d received her refund.
 Interestingly, when Alaska Air canceled my recent flight from Los Angeles to Spokane, it took less than a week to receive a refund.
-She still hasn’t received hers.
-She was supposed to fly to Alaska in May, so she’s been waiting nearly two months for her money.
-I’ll update this story when she gets the money.
+At the time of this writing, she still hasn’t received hers.
+(Related: Ridiculous pandemic excuses businesses use — and what they really mean.)